 The optical heart sensor can also use infrared light.

-This mode is what Apple Watch uses when it measures your heart rate in the background and for heart rate notifications.
+This mode is what Apple Watch uses to measure your heart rate in the background and for heart rate notifications.

 Apple Watch uses green LED lights to measure your heart rate during workouts and Breathe sessions and to calculate walking average and Heart Rate Variability (HRV).